Hi, I am

 ABOUT ME

-Hello, my name is Christian and I am a third year PhD candidate at UIUC working in cs theory.
+Hello, my name is Christian and I am a PhD candidate at UIUC working in CS Theory.
 I am a formerly trained aerospace engineer who spent some time working in control systems and guidance algorithm development.
-My path to get here has been a bit weird but I am currently having fun at UIUC working on theoretical cs problems with Jeff Erickson in computational geometry and topology.
+My path to get here has been a bit weird but I am currently having fun at UIUC working on computational geometry and topology problems with my great advisor Jeff Erickson.

 RESEARCH